 The Hog currently owns a QSC Audio GX5 two channel amplifier with 500 Watts per channel.
 MORE INFO

-Our workhorse microphones are the Shure SM series, the 57, 57A and 58.
-We do have several microphone models collected over the years and a few direct boxes and baluns (transformers) for plugging electrified instruments directly into the snake to the mixer.
+Our workhorse microphones are the Shure SM series, the 57 and 57A instrument mics, and 58 vocal mics.
+We do some other microphone models collected over the years and a few direct boxes and baluns (transformers) for plugging electrified instruments directly into the snake to the mixer.

 AV-1 Direct Boxes:

 Use these to match the 1/4 inch cable from the microphone output built into the instrument to our 3-pin XLR connections to the snake/mixer.
 Specifications Sheet

 Pro Co's AV-1 Audio/Video Interface allows for clean, worry free transfers of line or speaker-level audio from movie projectors, audio and video tape cassette recorders, phonographs and more.
 These sources can then be connected to the microphone inputs of house or portable PA systems for a variety of uses.
 Uniquely designed for stacking or side-by-side strapping together, the rugged and durable AV-1 offers all necessary connections and controls to make a quick transfer from low to high-quality sound.
 Company Web Site

 - Better Sound from Projectors, Phonographs and Recorders